 Same as in Punta Cana, transfers at Puerto Plata Airport can be arranged by private transfers, shared transfers, public transport or by renting a car.

-Travel time and available options are similar at both airports, Punta Cana and Puerto Plata.
+Travel time, prices and available options are similar at both airports, Punta Cana and Puerto Plata.
 Therefore, it is a tie.

 Preliminary score: Punta Cana vs. Puerto Plata 1.5-0.5